EugeneSrm/WHSTechNotes/journal.md

 # September 13th, 2024
 the main thing waswhat to make the file between public or private
 # September 17th, 2024
-This is a free week+
+This is a free week